 Various Tile Mediums

 Glass, as a medium for discrete mosaic designs and background tile, is the oldest one, except for stone.
-Although glass is the most expensive option of the three mediums, glass does offer a high degree of sophistication and old work charm.
-Glass have been used by the ancient Romans and Greeks to decorate their houses.
+Although glass is the most expensive option of the three mediums, glass does offer a high degree of sophistication and old-world charm.
+Glass has been used by the ancient Romans and Greeks to decorate their houses.
 Without ever getting old, this type is a stylish option for your bathroom.

-- Available in a wide variety shapes and colors.
+- Available in a wide variety of shapes and colors.